polakowo/vectorbt/README.md

 ```

 ![trades.png](https://raw.githubusercontent.com/polakowo/vectorbt/master/static/trades.png)

+- Indicator factory for building complex technical indicators with ease
-- A range of basic technical indicators with full Numba support
+- Technical indicators with full Numba support
     - Moving average, Bollinger Bands, RSI, Stochastic, MACD, and more
     - Each offers methods for generating signals and plotting
     - Each allows arbitrary parameter combinations, from arrays to Cartesian products